Little Oddities in China on #UTC11

 I’m an attorney that took off on my birthday in December of 2008 to circumnavigate the globe without ever getting on an airplane.
 After 16 months, 6 continents and 44 countries, I made it all the way back home.
 Right now, I am back on the road writing about it all.

-22 Responses to “Little Oddities in China on #UTC11” Subscribe
+21 thoughts on “Little Oddities in China on #UTC11

 These are funny.
 I especially like the last one.
 Mike says the funniest Chinglish is in the tech manuals.
 We can discuss further funny Chinglish over beers when you get here!